brunasil98/LSTM/Models/README.md

 # Model Trained

 My model is saved in h5 file, however this is to heavy to put in a github.
-I located it in a google drive, link -
+I located it in a google drive, link below.

 https://drive.google.com/drive/folders/1NeMHIInwPMsZVJOOW1z-W-sGRQDc1afQ?usp=sharing